This post is sponsored by The Home Depot!!

 Now to attach the crate we just used some self-drilling screws and screwed through the wood slats on the bottom of the crate and into the pipe!
 Boom!
 Done!
 How simple and easy was that?!
 But yet, how adorably cute is it?!
 So adorable!!!

 Interested in other planter ideas for your porch?
-Check out my planters I made out of scrap wood!
-DIY Scrap Wood Planter
+Check out the planters I made out of scrap wood!
+DIY Scrap Wood Planter and that DIY Porch Bed Swing you can just barely see on the left of the photo!

 Make sure and check out all the variations of this cute little project by clicking the links below!!
 Let me warn you, you are going to want to run out and grab the makings for one of these cuties after seeing some of the sheer adorableness other bloggers came up with!!
 A shout out to Mrs. Jenn from Build Basic who asked me to take part in this virtual party!!
 Thanks, girl!!
 The link to see her wheelbarrow is HERE!!
 And the others are down below!!
 Make sure and sign up for a FREE workshop if you haven’t already!!